MaheshMedia/javascript-react-node-Nest-Next-interview-questions/Notes/lilTriangleProject.md

 I also used projection to fetch only required fields and optimized aggregation pipelines.

-This reduced query execution time by around 35%.
+This reduced query execution time..

  # ❓ What if database grows large?